-How to grow peas and kale are high on the greenie's agenda.
+How to grow peas, and kale too, are high on the greenie's agenda.
 Neither need huge gardens; it's amazing how much health choice food you can reap from your own small patch.
 What's potting in the autumn garden?
 It's all very relevant to chiropractic patients wanting stronger bones and smoothly functioning joints.

 The green pea comes in for a bit of stick from the weight loss fraternity, and to my mind absolutely unjustifiably.
 Peas have a glycemic index of less than 50 which means they are in the low glycemic category; they certainly don't release a shower of the fat storage hormone insulin.
 Yes, they do contain some starch and sugars, that's why they are so delicious.
 Add to that their vegetable protein content, phytonutrients called coumestrol and saponins that lower the incidence of stomach (and presumably other) cancer, and their high fibre content and you have the perfect food.
 If you're concerned about your weight, garden peas are very low in fat, and that fat is of the highest quality, rich in omega 3 and omega 6 fatty acids.